sunnatTuychiyev/Mazzaly_backend/README.md

 Imported recipes are stored in Uzbek or Russian.
 Ingredient and category names are translated as well.
 When adding recipes through the API, supply Uzbek and Russian fields (`name_uz`/`name_ru`, `description_uz`/`description_ru` and translations for ingredients and instructions).
+The Django admin only exposes these Uzbek and Russian fields; English values are filled automatically from the Uzbek text.
 Use the `lang` query parameter on the `/api/recipes/`, `/api/categories/` and ingredient search endpoints to retrieve data in a specific language.
 The simplified `/api/recipe-cards/` endpoint accepts the same parameter.
 Valid values are `uz` or `ru`; any other value defaults to Uzbek: